Breastfeeding FAQs: Pain and Discomfort

 Is it normal to have cramps while nursing?

 Yes.
 During the first few days to weeks after delivery, you may feel strong, menstrual-like cramps in your uterus when your milk lets down.
-Breastfeeding helps shrink the uterus, so nursing moms may have less blood loss after childbirth.
+This is your uterus shrinking back to a smaller size.

 Is it normal to feel pain during or after nursing?

 If your baby consistently latches on wrong, sucking on your nipple without getting much of your areola in the mouth, you'll probably feel discomfort throughout each feeding.
 Some moms say it's painful or feels like a pinch as their babies nurse.
 And you'll probably have sore, cracked nipples in no time.
-Consulting with a board-certified lactation consultant can help with these situations.
+Consulting with your doctor or lactation consultant can help with these situations.

 If your breasts are sore and you have flu-like symptoms, fever, chills, a hard or red area of the breast, or red streaks on your breast, you may have an infection in your milk ducts called mastitis.
 If you have any of these symptoms, call your doctor.
 If he or she finds that you have mastitis, the infection can be easily treated with antibiotics.